 Community based fundraising events are a great option for school and church fundraisers.
 Plan for community fundraising events and activities that require cooperation and encourage involvement for families and your congregation.
-For most events, you’ll raise funds by selling treats or handicrafts, by charging admission or a ticket price, or by collecting donations at the event.
+For most events, you’ll raise funds by selling treats or handicrafts, by charging admission or a ticket price, and by collecting donations at the event.

-Community Based Fundraising Ideas for Churches
+Community Based Fundraising Ideas for Churches & Schools

-- Daycare Services: Churches could choose to host an event such as a “Parents Night Out” where babysitting services are provided for a $10 donation per child.
-Parents are able to go out to dinner or to a movie without having to pay a babysitter for numerous hours to watch their children at home.
+Host an event such as a Parents Night Out where babysitting services are provided for a $10 – $20 donation per child.
+Parents are able to go out to dinner or to a movie without having to pay a babysitter for the hours to watch their children at home.
 Plus, the kids get to play with other children their age.
 Remember to take proper safety precautions for any event that involves children.